HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

 This can make the definition of global metadata easier since instrument teams or users only need to supply pieces of metadata that are in this template.
 Additional metadata items can be added if desired.
-Once the template is instantiated and all attributes have been filled out, you can use this  duruing instantiation of your :py:class:`~hermes_core.timedata.HermesData` container.
+Once the template is instantiated and all attributes have been filled out, you can use this  during instantiation of your :py:class:`~hermes_core.timedata.HermesData` container.

 Variable Metadata Attributes
 ----------------------------